-Budgeted cost: £165,250.00
+Budgeted cost: £165,550.00

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of a programme to improve listening, narrative and vocabulary skills for disadvantaged pupils who have relatively low spoken language skills.
-Speech and Language TA specifically employed to work interventions and recovery EYFS and KS1 Oral language interventions can have a positive impact on pupils' language skills.
-Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 1,4 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
+Oral language interventions can have a positive impact on pupils' language skills.
+Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 1,2,3 Speech and Language interventions to be completed with disadvantaged pupils in EYFS and KS1 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 1,2,4,7 Engaging with the National Tutoring Pro- gramme to provide a blend of tuition, mentoring and school- led tutoring for pupils whose education has been most impacted by the pandemic.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 1,2,3,7 Including Fresh Start Interventions KS2

+Engaging with the National Tutoring Programme to provide a blend of tuition, mentoring and schoolled tutoring for pupils whose education has been most impacted by the pandemic.
 A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendow- mentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Educa- tion Endowment Foundation EEF 3,4 Enrichment Activities for raising Cultural Capital and aspirations Weekly enrichment activities, after school clubs targeted for disadvantaged pupils.
-5 Purchase and implement focused interventions to provide support and Small group interventions related to curriculum area: pre-teach activities to support curriculum delivery and recall.
-3,4 development for those whose education has been most impacted by the pandemic.
-EEF - targeted academic support Therapeutic Mentors Nurturing 2 x Therapeutic mentors working in small groups or 1:1 support 4,5,6,7
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendow-mentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 3,4 Enrichment Activities for raising Cultural Capital and aspirations Weekly enrichment activities, after school clubs targeted for disadvantaged pupils.
+5 Therapeutic Mentors Nurturing 2 x Therapeutic mentors working in small groups or 1:1 support 4,5,6,7